i-like-hamigaki/i-like-hamigaki.github.io/_posts/2018-01-16-markup-syntax-highlighting.md

 ---
-title: "University of Alberta Cryptocurrency Group has first official meeting"
+title: "University of Alberta Crypto Student Group has first official meeting"
 excerpt: "Post displaying the various ways one can highlight code blocks with Jekyll.
 Some options include standard Markdown, GitHub Flavored Markdown, and Jekyll's `{% highlight %}` tag."
 last_modified_at: 2018-01-28T10:27:01-05:00
 tags: